24004969/Monitoring-Light-intensity-value-in-Thing-speak-cloud-/README.md

-# Monitoring-Light-intensity-value-in-Thing-speak-cloud
+##Name:Ajay J
+##reg no:24004969
-# Uploading LDR sensor data in Thing Speak cloud
+# Monitoring Light intensity value in ThingSpeak cloud

 # AIM:
 To monitor the Light-intensity value in the Thing speak cloud using LDR sensor and ESP32 controller.